 Immediately physical feedback on maintaining proper position and form – moving incorrectly can be painful

-Paying attention to form is the first thing to go when you’re tired, taxed, or even when you’re new to barbell training.
+Paying attention to correct form is the first thing to go when you’re tired, taxed, or even when you’re new to barbell training.
 That’s unfortunate since form is the gateway to lifting heavy.
 But sometimes it’s a challenge to remember mental cues to execute lifts well.
-A weightlifting belt can give your brain a clue to maintaining proper form.
+A weightlifting belt can give your brain a clue to maintaining the correct form.
 The tactile feedback you’ll immediately receive if you try to lift with incorrect form can help you develop the right muscle memory to lift correctly every time.

 Could help you perform better